Description:

 The Executive Office of Energy and Environmental Affairs (EEA) seeks to protect, preserve, and enhance Massachusetts' environmental resources and create a clean energy future for all residents.
 Through the stewardship of open spaces, the protection of environmental resources, and the advancement of clean energy, EEA works tirelessly to make Massachusetts a wonderful place to live, work, and raise a family.
 Our commitment to environmental justice ensures that every resident, regardless of background or location, can live in a safe, clean environment and shares equally in the benefits of the clean energy transition.

-- Prepare legal research and/or memoranda on agency jurisdiction, procedures and standards, as well as on applicable law and precedent; and
+- Preparing legal research and/or memoranda on agency jurisdiction, procedures and standards, as well as on applicable law and precedent;

 Preferred Qualifications: